 Thanks to the efforts of the German development agency, GIZ, there are even maps put up in various tourist areas which shows places that offer free water stations.

 Luang Prabang has taken the No Plastic straws campaign extremely seriously.
 Hotels and restaurants promote the use of bamboo straws by actually using them.
-Thanks to self helps groups like Bamboo Lao bamboo straws and even cups are readily available and used proudly.
+Thanks to self-help groups like Bamboo Lao, bamboo straws and even cups are readily available and used proudly.
+Other products readily made using different types of Bamboo are mats, hats, small stools and others.
+Read about Bamboo Weaving in Luang Prabang, Laos.

 You can easily buy these straws in the local night market as well.